Multi-Agent Workflows

 Final polished article

-Pattern 2: Parallel Fan-Out
+Pattern 2: Parallel fan-out

 from sagewai.core.workflows import ParallelAgent